quantiom/discord-rat/README.md

 # discord-rat
-Rat for the Discord client.
+Advanced rat for the Discord client.